Skip to content

 globalContext object No Custom global parameters, special key: track_id (used for tracking function)

-enableResourceHostIP boolean No Whether to collect the IP address of the request target domain name.
-Scope: only affects the default collection when enableNativeUserResource is true. iOS: >= iOS 13 is supported.
-Android: Single Okhttp has an IP cache mechanism for the same domain name, the same OkhttpClient, if the server IP does not change, it will only be generated once.
+enableResourceHostIP boolean No Whether to collect the IP address of the request target domain.
+Scope: only affects the default collection when enableNativeUserResource is true. iOS: >= iOS 13 supported.
+Android: Single Okhttp has an IP cache mechanism for the same domain, the same OkhttpClient, under the condition that the server IP does not change, will only generate once.

 enableTrackNativeCrash boolean No Whether to enable Android Java Crash and OC/C/C++ crash monitoring, default `false